Jeremy-Kim0/Friends/README.md

 # Friends
- Graph program with features to add friends and groups
+Friendship graph program with features to add friends and cliques